Multi-Objective Reinforcement Learning-based Approach for Pressurized Water Reactor Optimization: Results and analysis

 \subsubsection{Unconstrained test suites}

-As described in Section \ref{sec:classicallbenchmarks}, we start by evaluating the performance of the derived algorithms on five classical benchmarks namely dtlz2, dtlz4, dtlz5, dtzl6, and dtlz7.
+As described in Section \ref{sec:classicallbenchmarks}, we start by evaluating the performance of the derived algorithms on seven classical benchmarks namely dtlz1, dtlz2, dtlz3, dtlz4, dtlz5, dtzl6, and dtlz7.
 The envelope-based approach PEARL-e described in algorithm \ref{alg:PEARLepeusocode} is characterized by the generation of different rays every \code{n\_steps}.
 Therefore, we must illustrate the role of the rays and the shape of the Dirichlet distribution (by varying values of \code{$\alpha$}) on the optimal set of solutions found as well.
-We also conducted performance comparisons with two legacy GA-based approaches, specifically NSGA-II and NSGA-III.
-It is worth noting that the computational overhead associated with training and subsequently applying the neural network during inference is likely to be overshadowed by the computational demands of the physics code used in real-world systems, as we observed in our PWR application.
+We also conducted performance comparisons with four legacy approaches, specifically NSGA-II, NSGA-III, SA, and TS.
+It is worth noting that the computational overhead associated with training and subsequently applying the neural network during inference is likely to be overshadowed by the computational demands of the physics code used in real-world systems, as we observed in our single-objective PWR application \cite{seurin2023can}.
 Consequently, we have not addressed the latter aspect in this paper.